Blue Heelers: episode guide

 September 30, 1998

-Written by Cassandra Carter, Directed by Richard Jasek
+Directed by Richard Jasek

-While out on a job Nick decides to give Ben the experience of one of Mt.
-Thomas's many fine restaurants—the Demirs' kebab shop.
-They walk in on a dispute between the owners and are shocked to learn that the conflict is over the arranged marriage of their seventeen-year-old daughter, Deniz.
-Nick is concerned that Deniz has been coerced into the marriage, but she assures him that she's happy to be marrying an older man she has never met.
-The Heelers are also investigating reports of a prowler peeking into ladies' windows and disappearing with items from their backyards.
-When Maggie and PJ arrest him, they discover that he is a Turkish national, an illegal immigrant who speaks no English.
-Deniz is brought in to translate and it is revealed that he is also party to an arranged marriage, but this one seems to be a marriage scam.
 Next, Nick is horrified to learn that Deniz has disappeared, apparently snatched from her bed.
 Has she been taken by her former boyfriend?
 Is she being held until the wedding takes place?
 Or will Nick have to face the prospect that she has had second thoughts about the marriage and one of her relatives has taken her life rather than have her disgrace the family?
 As Nick searches for Deniz, Maggie and PJ begin to discover links between the missing girl and the Turkish national.
 Could Nick's prejudice against the arranged marriage have made him blind to a larger scheme and put Deniz at risk?

-Guest Starring: Natasha Pincus as Deniz Demir, Anastasia Malinoff as Emine Demer, Costas Killias as Osman Demir, Marie Trevor as Leila Clegg, Rodney Afif as Suleiman 'Sam' Demir, Cengiz Jack Kaya as Dursun Altun, Peter Stefanou as Mehmet Gulmez, Sam Loy as Bozo Ingram, Vanda Tolli as Kayleen, Alan Morgan as Bill Trinder, Paul Teiwes as Barman Sam
+Guest Starring: Natasha Pincus as Deniz Demir, Anastasia Malinoff as Emine Demir, Costas Killias as Osman Demir, Marie Trevor as Leila Clegg, Rodney Afif as Suleiman 'Sam' Demir, Cengiz Jack Kaya as Dursun Altun, Peter Stefanou as Mehmet Gulmez, Sam Loy as Bozo Ingram, Vanda Tolli as Kayleen, Alan Morgan as Bill Trinder, Paul Teiwes as Barman Sam

 Like Father Like Son